gugahoa/bank_accounting/CONTRIBUTING.md

 Currently all transactions are either deposits or withdrawals, and we reason about them seeing if the transaction is a debit or credit.
 Credit on a Personal Account is a deposit and debit on a Personal Account is a withdrawal.

 To add different kinds of transactions, create an Extended Transaction Type table, which would have the different types of transactions that are being added, and add a column to Transactions that reference Extended Transaction Type table.

+## Conclusion

+Now you should have all the context necessary to reason about new features, and a clear view of how to further extend what we already have.

+If you feel that something is missing, please feel free to open an issue so we can further improve this guide.